Building RESTful APIs - A Practical Guide to API Design

 3. HATEOAS (Hypermedia as the Engine of Application State)

-A truly RESTful API includes links in the response to help clients navigate the API dynamically.
+Some REST APIs include links in the response to help clients navigate available actions dynamically.

 {